AGlover5/AGlover5.github.io/projects/autonomy.md

 <img width="257" height="55" alt="decay" src="https://github.com/user-attachments/assets/bad74129-efb4-490c-a4cb-f33cb69cbbdd" />
 </p>

-The Fisher Information for the mass property estimates was treated as a scalar (trace of the FIM) to single out this new approach from the earlier comparison of weighting the priority of each parameter differently.
-Thus the cost term changed to the following:
+The Fisher Information for the mass property estimates was treated as a scalar (trace of the FIM) to single out this new approach from the earlier comparison of weighing each parameter individually.
+Thus the cost term was changed to the following:

 <p align="center">
 <img width="378" height="80" alt="screenshot 2026-03-05 at 8 06 34 PM" src="https://github.com/user-attachments/assets/524df193-e283-4a27-afb1-f1974d499dc0" />